 DISC is quick and easy for people to learn and helps teams understand the various communication styles that exists on a particular team.
 It helps team members better accept one another and teaches them how to modify their communication styles to communicate more effectively.

 Perhaps the most powerful aspect of this tool is the construct of the “team wheel” which depicts the entire team on a single diagram.
 This provides a lot of meaningful information to the team about the culture and behaviors of the team.
 From this wheel, the team can anticipate and understand why conflict is likely to occur on this particular team.
 It enables discussions as to why conflict is actually a good thing and how best to deal with conflict.
 Diversity of behaviors on a team invites conflict.
 But a team needs diversity in order to succeed.
 The wheel helps teams visualize their diversity and understand how to modify behaviors in order to reduce stress on one another.
-This will be a topic of a future blog or you may read more on DISC outside of my blog.

 This simple yet powerful activity helps teams build trust.
 Vulnerability Based Trust is the willingness for people on a team to be emotionally vulnerable and human with one another.
 The Influence Map is a personal drawing mapping out what influenced team members to become who they are today.
 Team members choose what they want to share and what they want to discuss.
 When people share emotions – whether positive or negative – they become closer.